Addison Rae Stuns In White Bikini While Lounging Poolside

 TikTok star Addison Rae Easterling took to Instagram on April 30 to share a series of photos of herself lounging poolside.
 The 19-year-old, who is currently quarantining in her family’s California home, showed off plenty of skin while sporting a white bikini.
 In each photo she had a different expression, trying out different poses and staring at the camera seductively.

-Easterling’s bikini comes from the Australian swimwear label TJ Swim.
+Easterling’s bikini comes from Australian swimwear label TJ Swim.
 The top portion was a bandeau style with a circular opening in the center, exposing plenty of cleavage.
 It tied together at the center in a bow.
-The bottom portion was a v-shaped style riding up high on her waist.
+The bottom portion was V-shaped, riding up high on her waist.

 The teen sprawled out on an outdoor couch, blue pool water and lush greenery visible in the background.
 She kept her makeup minimal with simply mascara and a little lipstick.
 She wore her brown hair tied back in a low bun.